 That’s when I came up for air.

-20 signs your perfectionism is a problem
+20 signs of perfectionism

 Besides the more serious signs mentioned earlier, here are 20 signs of perfectionism (source).